-When engaging rura, coastar community members to work on a remaintation proj-ect, there is a fine balance to pay a fair wage in an equitable manner, but also to arrange for volunteerism, in the form of labor, equipment or both.
+When engaging rural, coastal community members to work on a rehabilitation project, there is a fine balance to pay a fair wage in an equitable manner, but also to arrange for volunteerism, in the form of labor, equipment or both.

 There will oftentimes be a prejudice to hire men for manual labour, especially heavy labor such as breaching dike walls, or digging tidal creeks.
-Women need to be given a fair opportunity to earn equal wages for involvement in the project, not only to ensure and the project, not only to ensure gender equity, but also as a means of reinforcing their connection, as important future stewards and managers, of the mangrove forest.
+Women need to be given a fair opportunity to earn equal wages for involvement in the project, not only to ensure gender equity, but also as a means of reinforcing their connection, as important future stewards and managers, of the mangrove forest.

 Fig 8.3: Offer equal pay for equal work to women and men.
-Ignore prevalent ste reotypes regarding women and manual labor, and engage women to participate fully in EMR planning, implementation and monitoring!
+Ignore prevalent stereotypes regarding women and manual labor, and engage women to participate fully in EMR planning, implementation and monitoring!

-- Based on results of prior assessments ensure the inclusion of women, poor and . vulnerable community members. - Hold inclusive village meetings to discuss the implementation of the project, roles, responsibilities, wages and expenditures transparent.
-Engage the community-at-large to determine what type and amount of in-kind - services they will provide on the project.
-Outreach to other communities, such as university students, environmental clubs, - etc., to join the restoration as volunteers
+- Based on results of prior assessments ensure the inclusion of women, poor and vulnerable community members. - Hold inclusive village meetings to discuss the implementation of the project, roles, responsibilities, wages and expenditures transparent. - Engage the community-at-large to determine what type and amount of in-kind services they will provide on the project. - Outreach to other communities, such as university students, environmental clubs, etc., to join the restoration as volunteers.

 - The process of rehabilitation is hard work, but can be made fun as well.
 Make it a social event.
-Invite the media, have plenty of food and drink. .

-- a social event.
-Invite the mean, have plenty of food and drink.
-Involve Youth!
-Mud = fun.
-Promote the fact that this project is more than just planting mangroves.
-Publi-cize the method of EMR and also the anticipated results.
-Take necessary safety precautions.
+Invite the media, have plenty of food and drink. - Involve Youth!
+Mud = fun. - Promote the fact that this project is more than just planting mangroves.
+Publicize the method of EMR and also the anticipated results. - Take necessary safety precautions.
 Hold safety briefings.
 Have safety and first aid equipment on hand.
 Have medical assistance on hand.

-8.3 HYDROLOGICAL REPAIR
+8.3 Hydrological Repair